 We are loving this picture of rocks that look like people’s faces, thanks to little dents and nicks.
 In Japan there is actually a museum for these rocks.
 A guy named Shozo Hayama spent 50 years collecting them.
 His only rule was that “nature was the only artist” — he didn’t do anything to them.
 Some of the rocks look like famous people, such as Elvis Presley.
 Other rocks look like cartoon characters, including Nemo the fish and Donkey Kong from the video game.
 The museum has 1,700 rocks…so how many did Shoyo collect each year?
 What do they weigh?
-Do the math to find out — and check out more rocks here!
+Do the math to find out!

 Wee ones: Most rocks here are about as big as a fist.
 Make a fist with your hand, then find 3 things in your room of about that same size.